Jury trial: United States

 A civil jury is typically made up of 6 to 12 persons.
 In a civil case, the role of the jury is to listen to the evidence presented at a trial, to decide whether the defendant injured the plaintiff or otherwise failed to fulfill a legal duty to the plaintiff, and to determine what the compensation or penalty should be.

 A criminal jury is usually made up of 12 members, though fewer may sit on cases involving lesser offenses.
 Criminal juries decide whether the defendant committed the crime as charged.
 In several southern states, the jury sets punishment, while in most states and at the federal level, it is set by the judge.

 Prior to 2020, under most states' laws, verdicts in criminal cases had to be unanimous, with the exception of Oregon and Louisiana.
 In Oregon, a 10–2 majority was enough to reach a verdict, except for guilty verdicts for capital crimes, which required unanimity.
 Louisiana also did not require unanimous juries in serious felony cases until passage of a state constitutional amendment that required unanimity for crimes committed after 2018.
 However, in Ramos v.
 Louisiana, decided in April 2020, the Supreme Court of the United States ruled that convictions for serious offenses require unanimity, overturning Oregon's and Louisiana's prior allowances for split decisions.

 In civil cases, the law (or the agreement of the parties) may permit a non-unanimous verdict.

+A "specific finding" pertains to a type of verdict rendered in a jury trial.
+A judge may direct questions at the jury to be answered as part of its deliberations.
+These questions are meant to guide the jury through the facts of the case or the elements of each claim that must be proven.
+The answers returned by the jury, the specific findings, are then used to resolve the case as a matter of law.

 A jury's deliberations are conducted in private, out of sight and hearing of the judge, litigants, witnesses, and others in the courtroom.

 Not every case is eligible for a jury trial.
 For example, in the majority of U.S. states there is no right to a jury trial in family law actions not involving a termination of parental rights, such as divorce and custody modifications.
-As of 1978, eleven U.S. states allow juries in any aspect of divorce litigation, Colorado, Georgia, Illinois, Louisiana, Maine, Nevada, New York, North Carolina, Tennessee, Texas and Wisconsin.
+As of 1978, eleven U.S. states allow juries in any aspect of divorce litigation: Colorado, Georgia, Illinois, Louisiana, Maine, Nevada, New York, North Carolina, Tennessee, Texas and Wisconsin.
 Most of these limit the right to a jury to try issues regarding grounds or entitlement for divorce only.
 Texas provides jury trial rights most broadly, including even the right to a jury trial on questions regarding child custody.
-However, anyone who is charged with a criminal offense, breach of contract or federal offence has a Constitutional right to a trial by jury.
+However, anyone who is charged with a criminal offense has a Constitutional right to a trial by jury.